SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/gramics/encoded-thing.md

 #### numerality type

-»⟮The numerality type⟯« is ⟮＿the grammic feature class＿⟯ that roughly encodes ⟮the ＿setlike viewpoint＿ and ＿setlike grouping＿ ＿semantic grammic feature classes＿⟯.
+»⟮The numerality type⟯« is ⟮＿the grammic fclass＿⟯ that roughly encodes ⟮the ＿setlike viewpoint＿ and ＿setlike grouping＿ ＿semantic grammic fclasses＿⟯.
-^grammic feature class since numerality type can be multiple at once: "三回目 = the third time" ⟮＿The numerality type＿⟯ consists of the ffeatures ⟮[+/-ordinal]⟯, ⟮[+/-cardinal]⟯, ⟮[+/-multiplier]⟯, ⟮[+/-distributive]⟯, ⟮[+/-collective]⟯, ⟮[+/-partitive]⟯.
+^grammic fclass since numerality type can be multiple at once: "三回目 = the third time" ⟮＿The numerality type＿⟯ consists of the ffeatures ⟮[+/-ordinal]⟯, ⟮[+/-cardinal]⟯, ⟮[+/-multiplier]⟯, ⟮[+/-distributive]⟯, ⟮[+/-collective]⟯, ⟮[+/-partitive]⟯.